vi34/jackson-processor/README.md

 # jackson-processor
 Annotation Processor for Jackson library

-JacksonProcessor generates implementation of _JsonSerializer_ and _JsonDeserializer_ classes.
+JacksonProcessor generates in compile time implementations of _JsonSerializer_ and _JsonDeserializer_ classes.

 To generate JsonSerializer, class must be marked with Jackson _@JsonSerialize_ annotation.
 To generate JsonDeserializer, class must be marked with Jackson _@JsonDeserialize_ annotation.